Record-breaking fires over the past decade suggest the western U.S. has entered a new era of megafires.

 NASA’s satellites and high-altitude aircraft can monitor thermal signatures of fires and gauge the amount of available fuel.

-The National Interagency Fire Center coordinates drones that collect more infrared fire data and images closer to the ground.
+The National Interagency Fire Centre coordinates drones that collect more infrared fire data and images closer to the ground.
 And the CALFIRE-Tecnosylva Wildfire Analyst Enterprise integrates data from these sources, classified government sources and the GPS of firefighters on the ground to create simulations for real-time decision-making.

 Not everyone has easy access to that data, though.
-Free, accurate data about where and how fires are moving, with a single data clearinghouse, would allow local governments and companies to tailor technology to community-specific needs, such as evacuation planning and better zoning to minimize fire damage.
+Free, accurate data about where and how fires are moving, with a single data clearinghouse, would allow local governments and companies to tailor technology to community-specific needs, such as evacuation planning and better zoning to minimise fire damage.

 2) Coordinating everyone and sharing data

 With a national strategy, the government could invest in research that pulls together many of the agencies involved in research, planning and response.
-The Departments of Agriculture and Interior, NASA, the U.S. Geological Survey, the National Oceanic and Atmospheric Administration, the National Institute of Standards and Technology, the National Institutes of Health, the Defense Department, the Space Development Agency and others are all involved in research that could benefit fire management efforts.
+The Departments of Agriculture and Interior, NASA, the U.S. Geological Survey, the National Oceanic and Atmospheric Administration, the National Institute of Standards and Technology, the National Institutes of Health, the Defence Department, the Space Development Agency and others are all involved in research that could benefit fire management efforts.

 With better coordination, research can inform decision-making that prioritizes those fires that pose the greatest threat to human lives, health, infrastructure, climate and ecosystem services such as clean water and air, timber and biodiversity.